Quick Answer

 Step 4

-Actually Check the Pressure.
-With system water pressure relieved, use a tire gauge to check the air pressure.
-It should match your home's incoming water pressure (typically 40-80 PSI).
+Air Pressure Check – (With water supply off and system pressure relieved) Use a tire gauge to check the air pressure at the Schrader valve.
+It should match your home's incoming static water pressure (typically 40-80 PSI).
+Adjust if necessary.

 DIY vs Professional Costs